National says Jacinda Ardern is adopting a 'see no evil, hear no evil' approach to Winston Peters

 "By Jacinda Ardern choosing a 'see no evil, hear no evil' approach to this, she is in many ways, I think, supporting this kind of unethical behaviour.

-At the very least, she said Ardern should be "showing some backbone" and be asking Winston Peters some serious questions about NZ First's involvement in the saga.
+At the very least, she said Ardern should be "showing some backbone" and be asking Peters some serious questions about NZ First's involvement in the saga.

 "I think she's running scared that he may pull the plug and I don't think they are ready for an early election," she said, speculating about Peters walking away from Labour and forcing an early election.